ZeMendes17/SIO_ASVS/analysis/report.md

   - Encrypt sensitive data.
 - Algorithms (V6.2.1)
   - Use strong encryption algorithms.

+We were asked to only solve 8 vulnerabilities, but we decided to solve more than 8 in order to improve the overall security of the application and to learn more about security.
+Nonteheless, we consider that the following vulnerabilities were the most important to solve:

+- Communications Security Requirements (V9.1.1)
+- Data Classification (V6.1.1) & (V6.1.3)
+- Algorithms (V6.2.1)
+- General Authenticator Requirements (V2.2.1)
+- Password Security Credentials (V2.1.1) & (V2.1.2) & (V2.1.3) & (V2.1.4) & (V2.1.9)

 In the following sections, we will describe the vulnerabilities that were identified and the techniques that were used to mitigate them.